nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `addtask t/Prepare tutorial slides d/2022-11-01` adds a task with description `Prepare tutorial slides` and deadline of `Nov-11-2022` to your task list.
-* `addtask t/Mark missions` adds a task with description `Mark missions` with no deadline to your task list.
+* `addtask t/Mark missions` adds a task with description `Mark missions` and no deadline to your task list.

 ### Deleting a task : `deletetask`